feross/simple-peer/README.md

 Send text/binary data to the remote peer. `data` can be any of several types: `String`, `Buffer` (see [buffer](https://github.com/feross/buffer)), `TypedArrayView` (`Uint8Array`, etc.), `ArrayBuffer`, or `Blob` (in browsers that support it).

-Other data types will be transformed with `JSON.stringify` before sending.
-This is handy for sending object literals across like this:
+Other data types have to be transformed with `JSON.stringify` before sending.
+It is required for sending object literals across like this:
 `peer.send({ type: 'data', data: 'hi' })`.